 - The income and earning capacity of the spouses

 - The standard of living established during the marriage

-With over 30 years of experience, we have what it takes to deal with all types of property distribution issues.
+With over 60 years of combined experience, we have what it takes to deal with all types of property distribution issues.
 We also have the skill to deal with the more uncommon issues, including those that come with high-asset divorce cases.
 We can address typical concerns, like the family home and car, as well as retirement plans and pension division, and dividing business interests, which requires that close attention be paid to the issue of business valuation.

 Contact Us for a Free Initial Consultation